Medical Assistant Resume Example

 I always highlight my Certified Medical Assistant (CMA) from AAMA first.
 Employers recognize it across the country, and about 60% of dermatology practices prefer this credential.

-You should also consider the Certified Clinical Medical Assistant (CCMA) from NHA or the Registered Medical Assistant (RMA) from AMT.
+You should also consider the Certified Clinical Medical Assistant (CCMA) from NHA or the Registered Medical Assistant (RMA) from AMT, and check out a cover letter tailored to this certification.
 Both show you have hands-on clinical skills.

 If you want to stand out, add a Specialty Certified Medical Assistant (SCMA)-Dermatology.
 This proves your expertise in dermatology-specific procedures and helps your resume jump out in a stack.